Vernon Wells (actor)

-Vernon Wells (born 31 December 1945) is an Australian character actor.
+Vernon George Wells (born 31 December 1945) is an Australian character actor.
 He began appearing on Australian television shows in the mid-1970s, such as Homicide, Matlock Police and All the Rivers Run.
-He is best known to international audiences for his role of Wez in the 1981 science fiction action film Mad Max 2: The Road Warrior and Bennett in the military action film Commando.
+He is best known to international audiences for his role of Wez in the 1981 science fiction action film Mad Max 2 and Bennett in the military action film Commando.

 After Mad Max 2, Wells began appearing in Hollywood films, such as science fiction comedies Weird Science (1985) and Innerspace (1987).
 In the 2000s, Wells acted in the television series Power Rangers Time Force portraying the series' main villain Ransik.
+Since the 2010s and 2020s, he has been a staple in American action B-movies.

 Career

 1970s

 Wells worked in a quarry, then as a salesman, and then in theatre and rock bands.
 In the 1970s, he was selected by casting agents to appear in a theatre play, and he started to appear in Australian TV commercials, print advertisements, local Australian TV shows such as Homicide and Matlock Police and historical TV mini-series like Against The Wind, Sara Dane and All The Rivers Run.

 His first cinema appearance was a minor role in Felicity (1979), a low-budget, erotic fantasy film.